 Why Choose a Women's Model?

-Most women's specific models are made in shorter lengths, up to about 175-180 cm or shorter.
+What can be a bummer is that most women's specific models are made in shorter lengths, up to about 175-180 cm or shorter.
 We were surprised to find that we were on the longest length available of some of the models we tested.
 Shorter models are easier to turn and control, but typically do not perform as well at speed or in deep snow.

 Recommended Mounting Point